maarten-pennings/Lego-Mindstorms/README.md

 ### Sinus (positive angles)

-The `sin1h(x)` is only accurate on the range 0..180.
+The `sin1h(x)` is only accurate in the range 0..180.
 To make it periodic, I used the `divmod` from above.

 ![sin(x)](images/sin(x).png)